Optimal Translocation of Living \& Active Filaments in Confinement: Additional data

-We report here additional data regarding the ``conformational'' phase space of confined worms at different temperatures.
+We report here additional data regarding the ``conformational'' phase space of confined worms at different values of the temperature.

-In Fig.~\ref{fig:re_rg_vs_T} we report the end-to-end distance $R_e$ as a function of the radius of gyration $R_g$, both normalized by the contour length $\ell$; the different panels refer to data at different temperatures.
-Unlike the plot reported in the main text, here each data point is colored according to the position of the centre of mass of the polymer in the connecting channel.
-A special color, red, refers to conformations where the worms are inside one of the cavities.
-From this plot, one can clearly appreciate that the most compact conformations are most often attained inside the cavity; conversely, the more extended ones are attained in the channel.
-This is always true, but it is especially evident at $T=20 \degree$C, where it is statistically more probable to observe a worm traversing the channel.
-At the same time, the fact that the worm is observed more prominently within the chamber at $T=10, 30 \degree$C is also evident.\\
+In Fig.~\ref{fig:re_rg_vs_T} we report the normalized end-to-end distance $R_e/\ell_c$ as a function of the radius of gyration $R_g/\ell_c$, with $\ell_c$ the contour length.
+The different panels refer to data at different value of the temperature.
+Unlike the plot reported in the main text (Fig.~1,2), here each data point is colored according to the position of the centre of mass of the worm in the connecting channel; red color marks conformations of worms inside one of the cavities.
+From this plot, one can clearly appreciate that the most compact conformations are attained inside the cavity; conversely, the more extended ones are attained in the channel.
+This is always true, but it is especially evident at $T=20^{\circ}$C, where it is statistically more probable to observe a worm traversing the channel.
+At the same time, the fact that the worm is observed more prominently within the chamber at $T=10, 30^{\circ}$C is also evident.

-In Fig.~\ref{fig:re_rg_vs_T_model} we report the conformational phase space for the active polymer model.
-We adopt the same representation as in the experimental case, plotting $R_e/\ell$ versus $R_g/\ell$ and color-coding each conformation by $x_{cm}$.
+In Fig.~\ref{fig:re_rg_vs_T_model} we report the same representation of the conformational phase space for the active filament model, matching the worms at different values of the temperature, as in the main text.
 As in the experiments, compact configurations are mostly localized within the cavities, while more extended states are typically found in the connecting channel.
+Complementing the discussion in the main paper, the over-represented conformations, corresponding to hairpins, are visible also here: this analysis confirms that these conformations are characteristic of the motion through the channel and, specifically, in the centre of the channel, where the filament is fully in the connecting bridge.
+As mentioned in the main text, these conformations are some of the most difficult to reconstruct.